Thor-DraperJr/SupplementalResources/Assets/94-Tools.md

        Hashcat is the self-proclaimed world’s fastest CPU-based password recovery tool, Examples of hashcat supported hashing algorithms are Microsoft LM  Hashes,  MD4, MD5, SHA-family, Unix Crypt formats, MySQL, Cisco PIX.

+hashcat -m 0 -a 0 -o solved.txt hash.txt /usr/share/rockyou.txt --force

+## GPG
+DESCRIPTION
+       gpg  is  the OpenPGP part of the GNU Privacy Guard (GnuPG).
+It is a tool to pro‐ vide digital encryption and signing services using  the  OpenPGP  standard.  gpg features complete key management and all the bells and whistles you would expect from a full OpenPGP implementation.

+       There are two main versions of GnuPG: GnuPG 1.x and GnuPG 2.x.
+GnuPG  2.x  sup‐ ports  modern encryption algorithms and thus should be preferred over GnuPG 1.x.
+       You only need to use GnuPG 1.x if your platform doesn't support  GnuPG  2.x,  or you need support for some features that GnuPG 2.x has deprecated, e.g., decrypt‐ ing data created with PGP-2 keys.

+       If you are looking for version 1 of GnuPG, you may find that  version  installed under the name gpg1.

+gpg --list-keys

+gpg --gen-key

+gpg --delete-secret-and-public-key

+## nmap
+Nmap (“Network Mapper”) is an open source tool for network exploration and security auditing.

+nmap -sV
+nmap -sV -oN zenmapscan.txt --script smb-enum-shares 192.168.0.10`

+Use nmap -O -p 1-500 --osscan-guess to perform OS fingerprinting, and scan ports 1 through 500.
+Use uname -a to print the OS type and version.
+Use nmap -sV to enumerate service type.
+Use nmap -A -T4 to perform OS fingerprinting using fast execution.
+Use nmap -sO to perform an IP protocol scan.
+Use nmap -sU -F to perform device and port enumeration.
+Use nmap -sA to enumerate the type of firewall in use.

+## searchsploit

+search icecast
+use 0
+set RHOST
+search -f *secretfile*.txt

+## msfconsole

+## Github
+- Commands include:
+    - git clone
+    - git add
+    - git commit -m
+    - git push

+## ufw
+* `sudo ufw reset` to reset all UFW rules back to factory defaults.
+* `sudo ufw status` to check the current status of the firewall.
+* `sudo ufw enable` to start the firewall and update rules.
+* `sudo ufw reload` to stop, and restart the UFW firewall.
+* `sudo ufw default deny incoming` to block all incoming connections.
+* `sudo ufw default allow outgoing` to allow all outgoing connections.
+* `sudo ufw allow` to open specific ports.
+* `sudo ufw deny` to close specific ports.
+* `sudo ufw delete` to delete rules.
+* `sudo ufw disable` to shut down the firewall.

+## firewalld
+* `sudo /etc/init.d/firewalld start` to start firewalld.
+* `sudo firewall-cmd --list-all-zones` to list all current zones.
+* `sudo firewall-cmd --zone=home --change-interface=eth0` to bind together interfaces.
+* `sudo firewall-cmd --get-services` to list currently configured services.
+* `sudo firewall-cmd --zone=home --list-all` to list all currently configured services for a specific zone.
+* `sudo firewall-cmd --zone=home --add-rich-rule=` to add specific rules to specific zones.
+* `--add-icmp-block=echo-reply --add-icmp-block=echo-request` to block pings for specific zones.